Fedihosting-Foundation-Forks/fep/fep/0f2a/fep-0f2a-test-case.md

 ## Background

-[FEP-0f2a][] extends and combines prior FEPs to define syntax and parsing rules for Actor objects which unambiguously express termination, migration to another URI, OR (exclusive) duplication at another URI.
+This proposal extends and combines prior FEPs to define syntax and parsing rules for Actor objects which unambiguously express exactly one of the three following states:

+1. termination, OR
+2. migration to another URI, OR
+3. duplication at another URI.

 ## About this Test